 They would definitely be the adventurous ones!
-We're in a remote location – eight hours from the nearest airport.
+We are in a remote location which is eight hours from the nearest airport.
 That weeds out the more casual tourists right there.
 We are known for our tours which involve low-impact trekking and camping in the wilderness, so we attract people who really want to be in the thick of nature.
 They tend to be deeply concerned about conservation issues as well.

 HOW DO THESE TRAVELERS FIND YOU?

 I think mostly from online searches as well as from the Lonely Planet books.
 Plus now this interview!

 Yes, many Aussies, Asians, and even people from as far away as Brazil.
 But most of our clients are from Europe.
 As for Americans, we mostly get expats who already live in Asia.
 In truth a great many visitors coming to Indonesia, especially for the first time, head straight for Bali and never get to Sumatra.

 DO YOU HAVE RESTRICTIONS ON LUGGAGE SIZE AND WEIGHT?